StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 i-vectors often seen in Speaker verification domain.
 It projects variable length speech utterances into a fixed-size low- dimensional vector, namely i-vector.
 (More info on i-vector can be found in [Front-End Factor Analysis for Speaker Verification](https://www.researchgate.net/profile/Pierre_Dumouchel/publication/224166071_Front-End_Factor_Analysis_for_Speaker_Verification/links/0deec5176777115c24000000.pdf) )

-This study propose use i-vector to model sentances for NLP.
+This study propose use i-vector to model sentences for NLP.

-This framewrok is developed using [Gensim](https://github.com/piskvorky/gensim) and  [Kaldi](https://github.com/kaldi-asr/kaldi)
+This framework is developed using [Gensim](https://github.com/piskvorky/gensim) and  [Kaldi](https://github.com/kaldi-asr/kaldi)

 Training of i-vector system is in a completely unsupervised manner, it includes training of word2vec and training of i-vector extractor.
 Evaluation is done on IMDB similar and SemEval 2016 Task4A.